fifthposition/gpdb/gpdb-doc/markdown/ai-ml/gpmlbot/install.md

     $ createdb gpmlbot
     ```

-* MADlib and PostgresML installed on any additional user databases.
+* MADlib and PostgresML installed on the `gpmlbot` database and any additional user databases.

-    To install MADlib and PostgresML:
+    To install MADlib and PostgresML on the `gpmlbot` database:

     ```
     $ madpack -p greenplum -c /gpmlbot install